 "It feels good to help others, especially children," says Tiresew Getachew (above), a social worker based in Addis Ababa.
 "But there aren't many of us [social workers], and it's challenging work.
 I don't jump straight into questions about what happened to them.
 I take my time to earn their trust so that they can talk freely."

-A surge in the number of returnees in recent months has strained the health system and other local capacities.
+A surge in the number of returnees has strained the health system and other local capacities.
 The International Organization for Migration and UNICEF are supporting the government to ensure that the young returnees get the services they need and help reuniting with their families and reintegrating into their communities.
 The two agencies also supply them with soap and other hygiene supplies, recreational items, tents, bedding and other essential non-food items.

 "Upon arrival, we try to put them in [their own private rooms] and check for symptoms and fever," says Dr. Minyahel Taye.
 "If we find any symptoms, we take them to a prepared isolation area.
 Apart from COVID-19, we are also on the lookout for other infectious diseases they might have been exposed to in captivity."